UWS Chapter 17: Student Nonacademic Disciplinary Procedures

 - The chief administrative officer of each institution, in consultation with faculty, academic staff, and student representatives, shall adopt policies providing for the establishment of a student nonacademic misconduct hearing committee to fulfill the responsibilities of the nonacademic misconduct hearing committee in this chapter.

-- A student nonacademic misconduct hearing committee shall consist of at least three persons, including at least one student or students, except that no such committee shall be constituted with a majority of members who are students.
+- A student nonacademic misconduct hearing committee shall consist of at least three persons, including at least one student, except that no such committee shall be constituted with a majority of members who are students.
 The presiding officer shall be appointed by the chief administrative officer.
 The presiding officer and at least one other member shall constitute a quorum at any hearing held pursuant to due notice.